Cabinet of Lee Jae Myung: Nomination

 On 3 July 2025, the South Korean National Assembly voted to approve the nomination of Kim Min-seok as Prime Minister in a 173–3 vote.
 Kim would then be sworn in as Prime Minister on 7 July 2025.
 The post of prime minister is the only cabinet level position which requires National Assembly approval in South Korea.
 As of 30 June 2025, Lee has nominated 17 of 19 cabinet ministers.
 On 11 July 2025, the last two remaining cabinet ministers were named, thus finalizing the lineup for Lee Jae Myung's 19-member cabinet.
 The cabinet now awaits official presidential confirmation.
 On 13 July 2025, Lee appointed 12 vice ministers.
 One notable appointment was Hong So-young, who would become the first woman to serve as commissioner of the Military Manpower Administration since the administration was founded in 1970.

 Lee has opted for his cabinet minister nominees to face scrutiny hearings in the National Assembly prior to their confirmation, and the first hearings for Lee's cabinet nominees began on 14 July 2025.
-Education Minister nominee Lee Jin-sook, Gender Equality Minister nominee Rep. Kang Sun-woo, Minister of Science, ICT nominee Bae Kyung-hoon and Minister of Oceans and Fisheries Chung Jae-soo would be among those who their confirmation hearings held on 14 July.
+Education Minister nominee Lee Jin-sook, Gender Equality Minister nominee Rep. Kang Sun-woo, Minister of Science, ICT nominee Bae Kyung-hoon and Minister of Oceans and Fisheries Chun Jae-soo would be among those who their confirmation hearings held on 14 July.
 Defense Minister nominee Ahn Gyu-back would have his scrutiny hearing on 15 July.
-The same day, Kwon Oh-eul, nominee for Minister of Patriots and Veterans Affairs, and Han Sung-sook, nominee for Minister of SMEs and Startups, would have their scrutiny hearings as well.
+The same day, Kwon Oh-eul, nominee for Minister of Patriots and Veterans Affairs, and Han Seong-sook, nominee for Minister of SMEs and Startups, would have their scrutiny hearings as well.

 On 20 July, Lee withdrew the nomination of Lee Jin-sook as Minister of Education.
 On 23 July, Kang Sun-woo resigned as the nominee of the Minister of Gender Equality and Family.

 On 30 September, Lee approved an amendment to the Government Organization Act, which was passed from the National Assembly.

+On 30 August, Lee reshuffled his cabinet by replacing six ministers.He nominated Lee Hyoung-il as deputy prime minister for economic affairs and minister of finance and economy, Kang Shin-chul as defence minister, Kim Seung-won as justice minister, Hong Jee-sun as minister of land, infrastructure and transport, Lee So-young as minister of small and medium-sized enterprises (SMEs) and start-ups, Yong Hye-in of the minor progressive Basic Income Party as minister of gender equality and family.Lee also appointed Lee Hai-min of the Rebuilding Korea Party as senior presidential secretary for AI and future planning.

+Elected official

+President

+Lee Jae Myung defeated the People Power Party nomineee, Kim Moon-soo, in the 2025 presidential election.
+He assumed office on 4 June 2025.